Part 3 - Professional Services

 - Persons with open cuts or sores will not handle isotopes.

-- THERE WILL BE NO SMOKING IN THE LABORATORY, PARTICULARLY IN OR AROUND THE AREA WERE RADIOISOTOPES ARE HANDLED.
+- THERE WILL BE NO SMOKING IN THE LABORATORY, PARTICULARLY IN OR AROUND THE AREA WHERE RADIOISOTOPES ARE HANDLED.

 - Pregnant women are advised of potential hazard but are not excluded from working.

-It is reemphasized that not all of the policies listed above are required by law.
-The policies should be modified to comply, with prevailing State or Federal regulations and meet the needs of the individual laboratory in regard to the type and extent of exposure encountered.
+NOTE: It is reemphasized that not all of the policies listed above are required by law.
+The policies should be modified to comply with prevailing State or Federal regulations and meet the needs of the individual laboratory in regard to the type and extent of exposure encountered.

 3-6.15K REPORTS OF INCIDENTS AND ACCIDENTS